dabbu-knowledge-platform/cli/README.md

 ### Creating a new provider

-**Note: If you want to create a client for a provider supported by the server but not the CLI, please file an issue using the `New client` template [here](https://github.com/gamemaker1/dabbu-cli/issues/new/choose).
+If you want to create a client for a provider supported by the server but not the CLI, please file an issue using the `New client` template [here](https://github.com/dabbu-knowledge-platform/cli/issues/new/choose).
 This is only to let us know that you want to work on the provider and how you plan to go about it.

+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for a detailed guide to setting up your environment and making changes to the code.

-Also, if you need any help on the code, please do ask on [this](https://github.com/gamemaker1/dabbu-cli/discussions/categories/want-to-contribute) Github discussion.
-We will only be glad to help :)**
+Also, if you need any help on the code, please do ask on [this](https://github.com/dabbu-knowledge-platform/cli/discussions/categories/want-to-contribute) Github discussion.
+We will only be glad to help :)

 ## Docs

-The documentation for the CLI can be found [here](https://dabbu-knowledge-platform.github.io/impls/cli).
+The documentation for the CLI can be found on the [website](https://dabbu-knowledge-platform.github.io/impls/cli).
+The source can be found [here](https://github.com/dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/blob/main/impls/cli.md).

 ## Issues and pull requests

 You can contribute to Dabbu by reporting bugs, fixing bugs, adding features, and spreading the word!
-If you want to report a bug, create an issue by clicking [here](https://github.com/gamemaker1/dabbu-cli/issues/new/choose).
+If you want to report a bug, create an issue by clicking [here](https://github.com/dabbu-knowledge-platform/cli/issues/new/choose).
 While creating an issue, try to follow the Bug report or Feature request template.

-To contribute code, have a look at [CONTRIBUTING.md](./CONTRIBUTING.md).
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for a detailed guide to setting up your environment and making changes to the code.

 ## Legal stuff

 ### License - GNU GPL v3

-Dabbu CLI - A CLI that leverages the Dabbu API and neatly retrieves your files and folders scattered online
+Dabbu CLI - A CLI that leverages the Dabbu API and neatly retrieves your files and folders scattered online.

 Copyright (C) 2021 gamemaker1